carlosedp/riscv-bringup/Readme.md

 To Do:

 * Cross-platform builder image.
 Update `kubernetes/build/build-image/cross` adding riscv64 toolchain.
 Depends on Ubuntu `crossbuild-essential-riscv64` be available.
 * Add riscv64 to ./build/pause Makefile.
-Depends on Go image with Risc-V support and cross-platform image.
+Depends on Go image with RISC-V support and cross-platform image.

 <details><summary>Updating dependencies</summary>